 Player characters gains additional movement speed for having more strength.
 For every 5 points in strength over 10, they gain 5 movement speed.

-18 Strength or higher
+Strength 18 or higher

 You can double your throwing distance for thrown weapon attacks.

-20 Strength or higher
+Strength 20 or higher

 Athletics is used for physical feats like climbing, swimming, or jumping.
 A DM might call for an Athletics check when a character needs to use physical strength, such as scaling a wall or leaping across a chasm.
 With Athletics: